How Much Does It Cost To Change The Name On House Deeds?

 How Much Does It Cost To Change A Name On House Deeds in The UK?

-You need to pay a small fee to transfer the ownership of a house from one to another, and it depends on the circumstances in which the property is transferred.
+You need to pay a small fee to transfer the ownership of a house from one to another, depending on the circumstances in which the property is transferred.
 Some property transfers involve stamp duty tax, and others require small fees.

-For people who are transferring property worth more than £125K, stamp duty land tax is paid to transfer the ownership of the property.
+For people transferring property worth more than £125K, stamp duty land tax is paid to transfer the property ownership.
 However, stamp duty land tax is not usually charged for people whose homes are worth less than £125K.

 Besides the possibility of a stamp duty tax payment in certain cases, in all situations, there are some fees to be paid to complete the transfer of ownership, including the following:

 One must pay a minimum Land Registry fee of £40 regardless of whether or not you fill and submit the forms yourself.
-Depending on the exact situation, the cost may be more than £40.
+The cost may be more than £40 depending on the exact situation.

 For people who are into joint ownership of more than one property, the Land Registry fee is £150.

 To modify the name on a house deed and add the new owner(s), you need to find a notary to act as a witness and provide a notarization on the new deed document.
-It will cost a small amount depending on the place/region you get the document notarized and with whom.
+Depending on the place/region you get the document notarized and with whom it will cost a small amount.
 After notarization, you may have to pay a small fee to register the deed officially with the Land Register.

 Transferring Names on House Deeds